YAMATO

 of 11 flattops.
 The escorts protected Yamato battleship from

-submarine attacks, but no airplanes helped her on the
+submarine attacks, but no airplanes helped her in the

 air.